rchakode/realopinsight/README.md

 - [Contributions](#contributions)

 # Overview
-RealOpInsight leverages probes status from Kubernetes®, Zabbix® and/or Nagios® to feature upon that application-specific high-level visualization to track the availability of applications over time.
+RealOpInsight gathers pods and checks status from Kubernetes®, Zabbix® and Nagios® to enable upon them application-specific high-level visualization that helps track the availability of applications over time.

 Key features: